On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Case

-For the sake of completeness, in this appendix we discuss the case of the equation of state which comes from the choice $\si(r) \propto r \rho_{\rm eff}(r)$ in the framework of Sec.~\ref{SecPresGen}.
+For the sake of completeness, here we discuss the case of the equation of state that comes from the choice $\si(r) \propto r \rho_{\rm eff}(r)$ in the framework of Sec.~\ref{SecPresGen}.
 This example is interesting for at least three reasons: \textit{i}) The pressure components are regular, but they do not vanish as $r\to 0$, \textit{ii}) the equation of state introduces an odd power of $r$ in the effective pressures, and \textit{iii}) the same equation of state was used in Ref.~\cite{dirty} in the context of noncommutative geometry with the Gaussian effective source~\eq{gauss}, motivating a comparison of that solution with our metric~\eq{metricB=0-exp}.

 Hence, let us choose the equation of state \beq \n{EOS21} p_r = \left[ \frac{\mu r}{2} A(r) - 1 \right] \rho_{\rm eff}, \eeq where $\mu$ is a parameter with dimension of mass, which could be linked to the massive parameters of the higher-derivative model.
 In this case, the conservation equation~\eq{Conserva} defines \beq p_\th = \frac{\mu r}{8} \left\lbrace 3 r \rho_{\rm eff} A^\prime + \left[ (6 + r B^\prime ) \rho_{\rm eff} + 2 r \rho_{\rm eff}^\prime \right] A \right\rbrace - \frac{1}{2} \left( 2 \rho_{\rm eff} + r \rho_{\rm eff}^\prime \right) . \eeq Both pressures satisfy the criteria (1b) and (2b) of Sec.~\ref{Sec4.4}---but not (3b).